 Jazz Night School has always provided an enriching and supportive learning experience for students of all backgrounds, ages, and abilities.
 Nurturing community through the uplifting force of jazz is our mission and our passion.

 As we embrace the music, we must also listen to the life stories and realities of the African Americans who created it.
-Stories such as Seattle’s iconic jazz bassist Buddy Catlett’s account of the Horace Henderson big band who, while touring the south, was stopped and forced to play roadside for state patrolmen, before being allowed to proceed; or the horrifying incident when 20 year old jazz giant Bud Powell received his debilitating brain injury from a beating by Philadelphia police in 1943.
+Stories like the account from Seattle’s iconic jazz bassist Buddy Catlett of the Horace Henderson big band who, while touring the south, was stopped and forced to play roadside for state patrolmen, before being allowed to proceed; or the horrifying incident when 20 year old jazz giant Bud Powell received his debilitating brain injury from a beating by Philadelphia police in 1943.

-Jazz Night School is doubling down on our commitment to eliminate racial injustice by increasing inclusion of the history and experiences of Black musicians into all of our offerings.
-Our goal is to impact everyone within our reach, so they may grow the awareness and empathy needed to move our country toward liberty and justice for all.
+Jazz Night School's goal is to impact everyone within our reach, so they may grow the awareness and empathy needed to move our country toward liberty and justice for all.

 We are grateful to all the African Americans who created this music we love, and we are here to affirm that Black Lives Matter.